vr00n/Youtube-Podcast-transcribe/README.md

 1. CONVERT `youtube-url` into a WAV file using `www.onlinevideoconverter.com`.
    * Download the WAV file. ( 1 hour video becomes a 600-700mb wav file )
 2. SPLIT the WAV file into 30 second chunks using `ffmpeg`
-   * `ffmpeg -i file.wav -f segment -segment_time 30 -c copy file%03d.wav`
+   * `ffmpeg -i file.wav -f segment -segment_time 30 -c copy file%03d.wav` will generate 30-second chunks of WAV files
-4. Use `transcribe.sh` in the same folder as the wav chunks
+4. Use `transcribe.sh` in the same folder as the wav chunks.
+   * `./transcribe.sh`
-6. `Mon-DD-YYYY-RESULTS.txt` is your result file
+6. `Mon-DD-YYYY-RESULTS.txt` is your result file.

 --